 The group left Edirne with at around 4 pm on December 18th.
 They were driven for two hours and then got out and walked for another two hours until they arrived at the border fence near the village of Kadere.
 After waiting for around one hour, they cut the barbed-wire fence and crossed into Bulgaria.
-The respondent recalled seeing numerous cameras but did not see any police.
-It took the group around ten minutes to cross the border, after which they continued walking in the forest, making sure they avoided roads to stay hidden from officers.
+The respondent recalled seeing numerous cameras but did not see any officers.
+It reportedly took the group around ten minutes to cross the border, after which they continued walking in the forest, making sure they avoided roads to stay hidden from officers.

 They continued walking for almost 10 hours, stopping just four or five times to rest along the way, with the aim of arriving to Burgas and taking a train to Sofia.
 The respondent estimated that they had walked 40 kilometers when they decided to stop at 7 am and rest at a spot between a chapel and a dirt road near the village of Vizitsa.
 While they were resting, they saw a person walking nearby who screamed, “Police!
 Police!” and they all began to run away.

 The respondent recalled, “We started running and we heard dogs coming behind us and then they started biting us.”